-Apart from that I did nothing, reality is it didn't have a lot of traction (what I was solving anyway? what there a market?) but that's the cool thing of the story, I learned a lot, and I mean A LOT.
+Apart from that, I did nothing, the reality is it didn't have a lot of traction (what I was solving anyway? what there a market?) but that's the cool thing about the story, I learned a lot, and I mean A LOT.

 Well, the first thing were the metrics (metrics don't lie).
 I had thousands of visits but only 45 sign-ups!
 Here's the break-down of the stats:

 So it was a mess.
 I then realized a lot of things happened: